Deeply Unsupervised Patch Re-Identification for Pre-training Object Detectors: Related Work

-\paragraph{Object Detection.} The task of object detection is to locate objects in images and classify their categories.
-Being different from classification, which is image-level prediction task, object detection is region-level prediction task.
-For two-stage object detectors~\cite{ren2015faster,maskrcnn}, region features are extracted from the proposals (generated by selective search or RPN~\cite{ren2015faster}) by RoI Align~\cite{maskrcnn}.
-For one-stage object detectors~\cite{ssd,yolo,lin2017focal,tian2019fcos}, region features are extracted from sliding windows.
-For each region, the localization prediction is usually encoded as position offset relative to the anchor.
-If a region has a high IoU with the ground truth bounding box, it should have higher confidence for category prediction and smaller offset prediction.
-So the region features should be sensitive to the spatial position to get accurate bounding box prediction.
-Object detection also requires multi-level representations, as predictions are directly made by using multi-level features~\cite{ssd}, or the fusion of multi-level feature maps~\cite{FPN,panet}.
-Our work focuses on learning discriminative region-level features from multiple layers to pre-train suitable representations for object detection.
+The task of object detection is to locate objects in images and classify their categories.
+Unlike the \textit{image-level} classification prediction task, object detection is a \textit{region-level} prediction task: it needs to regress the location and classify the category of an object simultaneously for each \textit{region}.
+In two-stage object detectors~\cite{maskrcnn,ren2015faster}, region features are extracted from the \textit{proposals} (generated by selective search~\cite{selectivesearch} or RPN~\cite{ren2015faster}) by RoI Align~\cite{maskrcnn}.
+For one-stage object detectors~\cite{lin2017focal,ssd,yolo,tian2019fcos}, region features are extracted from \textit{sliding windows}.